 Military divorces can be more detailed and intricate than divorces between civilians.
 Therefore, even if you have been through a divorce previously there may be more research necessary to educate yourself in a divorce involving a military member.
-Your Pensacola Divorce Attorney has provided some tips to consider when entering a military divorce.
+Your divorce lawyer has provided some tips to consider when entering a military divorce.

 Determine where to file your divorce.
 Only certain courts can have jurisdiction over certain spouses, children, property, and a marriage.
 Jurisdiction typically depends upon the physical placement of these people and items as well as the duration of the time these individuals have been in this specific location.
 When the military is involved, it is common that jurisdiction issues arise due to the amount of movement of a military family.
 However, military members are provided with certain exceptions to the general rule and are permitted to file divorce where they currently reside, where the military member is currently stationed, or where the member claims residency.
 However, you still must effectuate service upon your spouse to ensure the court has personal jurisdiction over them.

 The purpose of this information is to provide you with thought provoking questions and prepare you for the unique qualities of a military divorce.
-However, each case is unique and should be discussed with an experienced Pensacola Divorce Attorney to determine your specific needs and provide you with more detailed and particularized tips for you.
+However, each case is unique and should be discussed with an experienced attorney to determine your specific needs and provide you with more detailed and particularized tips for you.

 Speaking to an attorney at our Pensacola office is free of charge, and we accept calls 24 hours a day, 7 days a week.
 Call us at (800) 822-5170 or complete an online contact form to get in touch with a member of our team today.